Decision Quality for Educators

 Making choices seems natural, but knowing how to make good choices is a consciously learned skill, because our brains are actually not wired to make good decisions naturally.
-The ideas, methods, and tools presented are drawn from an extensive body of theory and practice from multiple disciplines including decision theory, psychology, group dynamics, mathematics, economics, and probability.
+The ideas, methods, and tools presented this workshop are drawn from an extensive body of theory and practice across multiple disciplines including decision theory, psychology, group dynamics, mathematics, economics, and probability.
 They apply to any decision, simple or complex, and educators learn to recognize areas for improving existing personal and group processes and, consequently, improving decision outcomes for themselves and their teams.
 When students learn these decision skills, they are better prepared to navigate and succeed in the high school experience and beyond.

-In this overview you will learn to:
+In this workshop you will learn to:

-Motivate students to learn and use decision skills to make better decisions
+- Motivate students to learn and use Decision Skills to make better decisions

 Here’s what past course participants have said: